turnerlabs/build-images/README.md

-# AWS CodeBuild Application Testing Image
+# AWS CodeBuild Node.js Build Image

-Docker in Docker image to be used with the CodeBuild application testing build.
+Docker in Docker image to be used to build Node.js docker images.